NKNIPSCH/TVOrg2.0/README.md

 ## Overview

 This script organizes TV-related files into structured directories based on metadata extracted from filenames.
-It supports detecting TV shows, documentaries, sports, and other categorized content, placing them into appropriate folders.
+It supports detecting TV shows, documentaries, sports, and other categorized content, placing them into appropriate folders while ensuring existing folder names remain unchanged.

 ## Features